gedw99/dir-cleaner/README.md

 [![License](https://img.shields.io/github/license/guumaster/dir-cleaner)](https://github.com/guumaster/dir-cleaner/LICENSE)
 # Dir Cleaner

-NOTE: This is a fork of https://github.com/guumaster/dir-cleaner, due to that oen installing a bin called "cmd", which is just too generic, and clashes.
+NOTE: This is a fork of https://github.com/guumaster/dir-cleaner, due to that in installing a bin called "cmd", which is just too generic, and clashes.

 A simple tool to scan and remove unwanted directories from your system.